History

 THE DEVELOPMENT OF THE RAMOGE AGREEMENT SINCE 1976

-In the 1980s, RAMOGE conducted multiple analyses and bacteriological studies to assess water quality, providing the scientific data needed to justify the installation of wastewater treatment plants along the Côte d’Azur and the Italian Riviera.
+Between 1984 and 1987, RAMOGE conducted numerous bacteriological analyses and studies aboard the RAMOGE vessel, between the Var and Roya river mouths, to assess water quality and provide the scientific data needed to justify the installation of wastewater treatment plants along the French Riviera and Italian Riviera.

-In 2014, during a Mediterranean workshop in Malaga organized by the Convention on Biological Diversity (CBD), two Ecologically or Biologically Significant Areas (EBSAs) were identified within the RAMOGE zone, covering both pelagic and benthic ecosystems.
-In this context, RAMOGE undertook the first identification of sites of ecological or biological significance within its area of competence, highlighting the importance of submarine canyons and deep rocky outcrops as key habitats.
-Based on these findings, RAMOGE initiated a series of international oceanographic campaigns involving researchers from the three signatory countries to study these habitats and gather data to guide their protection and conservation.
+A new turning point occurred in 2014, following a Mediterranean-focused workshop organised in Malaga by the Convention on Biological Diversity (CBD), where two Ecologically or Biologically Significant Areas (EBSAs) are identified within the RAMOGE zone, covering both pelagic and benthic ecosystems.
+In this context, RAMOGE undertakesthe first identification of sites of ecological or biological significance within its area of competence, highlighting the importance of submarine canyons and deep rocky outcrops as key habitats.
+Based on these findings, RAMOGE initiates a series of international oceanographic campaigns involving researchers from the three signatory countries to study these habitats and gather data to guide their protection and conservation.
 The first campaign was conducted in 2015, followed by another in 2018 and a third in 2022.
-A new campaign is planned for 2025.
+A new campaign is planned for 2026.
+The collected data help propose protection measures.
+A Natura 2000 site has already been created in the open sea around the cluster of three Italian seamounts Ulisse-Doria-Janua, and an extension of the Bergeggi MPA is also under consideration.

 RAMOGE remains a recognized agreement and is regularly consulted to share its experience with other Mediterranean States seeking to develop similar sub-regional cooperation.
 It continues to serve as a model of cross-border collaboration, addressing issues related to biodiversity and the ecological health of the marine environment, as well as the fight against marine pollution from hydrocarbons.